italojohnny/blast3d/README.md

 # blast3d
-A simple 3D game inspired by the classic asteroids.
+:video_game:A simple 3D game inspired by the classic asteroids.
 Written in c++ with openGL.